Berthje/nextjs-starter/README.md

 # 🚀 Next.js Production-Ready Starter Kit

-> **Zero-setup development environment with Docker** - Clone, run two commands, start coding!
+> **Zero-setup development environment with Docker** - Clone, customize, start coding!

 A modern, battle-tested Next.js starter kit that gets you from idea to production in minutes, not hours.
-Everything is containerized - no local dependencies required except Docker.
+Everything is containerized with automatic project naming and secure credential generation.

 ---

 ## ✨ What Makes This Special?

 ### 🎯 **Instant Development Setup**
-- **Two command setup** - Setup environment + start coding
+- **One command setup** - Automatic environment creation
+- **Smart project naming** - Uses your folder name or custom input
 - **Zero local dependencies** - Only Docker required
 - **Complete isolation** - Each project in its own containers
 - **Hot reload** - See changes instantly while developing